ProtoDUNE-BSM/pdhdbsmsimulation/README.md

 The neutrino generator requires fluxes.
 These are provided in the form of GSimpleNtpFlux files.
 You can find some documentation [here](https://cdcvs.fnal.gov/redmine/projects/nutools/wiki/GENIEHelper_Flux).
 One issue with this flux file format is: "It is important that users not mix gsimple files that were created with different flux windows and/or different POTs/file; doing so may lead to incorrect overall POT accounting when generating GENIE events."

 Many of the gsimple files currently do have different POTs/file.
 Therefore, a separate gsimple exists for each wobbling configuration, neutrino flavour and hadron decay mode combination.
-A configuration file system has been set up that allows the user to choose the flux file they want. in `` you can find the parameters:
+A configuration file system has been set up that allows the user to choose the flux file they want. in `runPandoraNeutrinoMC.fcl` you can find the parameters:
 ```
 physics.producers.generator.FluxFiles: [@local::wnp04.nue.decaymode[4]]
 physics.producers.generator.GenFlavors: [@local::wnp04.nue.pdg]